jnozzi/cocoadev.com/SiteContent/General/PopulateOpenRecentMenu.markdown

 ----

-See the bottom of [[SavingDataWithoutNSDocument]] for information about manually dealing with the menu.
+See the bottom of General/SavingDataWithoutNSDocument for information about manually dealing with the menu.
 We may need more detail to diagnose why your documents are not being handled automatically.